Select Language::

 History of undescended testis:

-• An undescended testis has a 3% - 5% chance of developing cancer, with the risk increasing the higher the testis location.
+• An undescended testis has a 3% - 5% chance of developing testicular cancer, with the risk increasing the higher the testis location.

 • Previous testicular cancer in the other testis.